alphagov/verify-eidas-trust-anchor/README.md

   * sign the aggregated anchors into a full signed trust anchor
   * print a full signed trust anchor to show its constituent keys
 * Operate on Connector Metadata
-  * sign the metadata using RSASSA-PSS algorithm and validate the signed signature.
+  * sign the metadata using RSA or ECDSA algorithm and validate the signed signature.
-    * Currently it is unable to sign using the smartcard

 ## Build